weterpoo/IlliniStudent/backend/backend ReadMe.md

       ```
       $ sudo apt-get install python-mysqldb
       ```
+  7. Installing passlib
+     <p> Passlib is a library for password encryptions, which means that we do not have to manually write SHA-1 encrpytion! (and other various ones)
+     <p> To install it activate your venv then
+     ```
+     (venv) $ pip install passlib
+     ```
+     <p> I believe you do not need sudo permission for this pacakge.
+Please contact me if I am wrong.

 <p>Congradulations, you are now ready to follow the steps to running the backend!

 # Running the backend on your local machine: